SolaceSamples/solace-samples-rest-messaging/serdes/java/README.md

 ./gradlew runJsonSchemaRestPublisherHttpClient --args="brokerUrl 38080"
 ```

+## Setting Up Solace REST Consumers and Request/Reply Applications

+### Required Queue and RDP Configuration

+Before running the samples, you need to configure the Solace broker with the appropriate queues and REST Delivery Points (RDPs).
+For more detailed documentation, refer to the [Solace Documentation on REST Delivery Points](https://docs.solace.com/Services/Managing-RDPs.htm?Highlight=rest#configuring-REST-delivery-points).

+#### For the Consumer Sample

+1. **Create a Queue**:
+   - For Avro samples: Create a queue subscribed to `solace/samples/avro`
+   - For JSON samples: Create a queue subscribed to `solace/samples/json`

+2. **Configure an RDP Client**:
+   - Create a REST Delivery Point
+   - Configure a consumer bound to your REST consumer
+   - Add a queue binding to your REST consumers endpoint that uses the queue created above

+#### For the Request/Reply Sample (Producer/Consumer Pair)

+1. **Create a Queue**:
+   - For Avro samples: Create a queue subscribed to `solace/samples/create-user/avro`
+   - For JSON samples: Create a queue subscribed to `solace/samples/create-user/json`

+2. **Configure an RDP Client**:
+   - Create a REST Delivery Point
+   - Configure a consumer bound to your REST consumer
+   - Add a queue binding to your REST consumers endpoint that uses the queue created above

 ## Running the REST Consumer Samples

 The REST consumer samples start a local HTTP server that listens for incoming POST requests from a Solace broker's REST Delivery Point (RDP).